Blade: Trinity: Cancelled spin-offs

 In October 2008, Blade director Stephen Norrington was developing a prequel trilogy to Blade, featuring Stephen Dorff reprising his role as Deacon Frost.
 In 2016, Underworld actress Kate Beckinsale stated that a crossover sequel to Blade: Trinity with the Underworld film series had been in development but was cancelled after the film rights reverted to Marvel Studios in 2012.

 Marvel Cinematic Universe

 In May 2013, Marvel had a working script for a new Blade film.
 Snipes said in July 2015 that he had discussions with Marvel to reprise the role.

-In July 2019, at the San Diego Comic-Con, Marvel Studios announced Blade reboot set into the Marvel Cinematic Universe, with Mahershala Ali cast as the title character.
-Producer Kevin Feige said that the Blade reboot was planned to be part of Marvel's Phase Five slate of films, and said that the reboot would be rated PG-13 instead of an R-rating.
-In February 2021, Stacy Osei-Kuffour was hired to write the script.
+In July 2019, at San Diego Comic-Con, Marvel Studios announced a Blade reboot set in the Marvel Cinematic Universe (MCU), with Mahershala Ali cast as the title character, who first had an uncredited voice cameo role in Eternals (2021).
+In February 2021, Stacy Osei-Kuffour was hired to write the script, with Bassam Tariq hired to direct by that September.
+Tariq left a year later due to the film's production shifts and creative differences.
+Yann Demange was set to direct in November 2022, when Michael Starrbury was rewriting the script, while Nic Pizzolatto joined as another writer in April 2023, and Michael Green was hired to write a new script by November.
+Demange had exited the film by June 2024, when Pearson was rewriting the script.
+Blade was originally scheduled to be released on November 7, 2025.
+In October 2024, the film was delayed and removed from the release schedule.

+In 2024 Snipes reprised his role as Blade in Deadpool & Wolverine.

 Video game

 A tie-in Java mobile game developed by Mforma was released.
-Gamespot rated it 7.1 out of 10, and IGN gave it 7.7 out of 10.
+GameSpot rated it 7.1 out of 10, and IGN gave it 7.7 out of 10.